tigerfarm/tigtaskrouterworker/README.md

 ## Steps to Implement

 1. Configure your TaskRouter WorkSpace.
-2. Create a Twilio Function to generate TaskRouter worker tokens.
+2. Create a Studio flow to put callers into the TaskRouter queue.
-3. Configure your account's Twilio Functions settings.
-4. Deploy this application.
-5. Create a Studio flow to put callers into the TaskRouter queue.
+3. Configure a Twilio phone number to use the Studio flow to put incoming callers into the TaskRouter queue.
+4. Deploy this application and set the environment variables.
-6. Test.
+5. Test.

 ## Application Programs called using Ajax